What are T Levels?

 Pass (PPP) equivalent to CCC at A Level and 96 UCAS points

-Just like BTECs, completing a your course will still give you the chance to go on to university.
-The most important thing on any course, just like GCSEs, is your final grade.
-So get your head down, get focused and study hard.
+Just like BTECs, completing your course will still give you the chance to go on to university.
+The most important thing in any course, just like GCSEs, is your final grade.
+So get your head down, get focused, and study hard.

 So there you have it.
-Hopefully that answers your questions about T Levels.
+Hopefully, that answers your questions about T Levels.
 They truly are a qualification built for a modern age, and set to become a huge part of education moving forward.
 Not only are they a rigorous and serious qualification, but also your introduction to the working world.
-Just don’t take our word on it though..
-Check out our video case study featuring Morrow, an app developer that has taken on one of our Software Development students for work experience below:

 As always, if you’d like to know more about our T Levels in Software Development and Content Creation, there are plenty of opportunities.
 Have a look at the course page, contact our friendly and knowledgeable admissions team on 0161 768 9932 or by email at admissions@accesscreative.ac.uk, or get yourself down to an open day and explore your local ACC centre at the same time.